 Science, medicine, and our students all agree: a 7:45 AM start time is harming academic performance, mental health, and safety.
 We're changing it.

 Adolescent sleep isn't laziness — it's a biological reality.
 Asking teenagers to perform at 7:45 AM is like asking adults to report to work at 4 AM.
-The research is unambiguous.
+The research is clear.

 During puberty, the brain's internal clock shifts by 1–3 hours, making it physiologically impossible for most teens to fall asleep before 11 PM — or to be fully alert in the early morning hours.